bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 - Our team needs to move the office in city A for new members and it will be 15.
 The process must be finished by 2 months
 - There is a request from big boss to figure out a new promotion for Super smart security app.
 It should increase the active users by 15% and the period is from January to March this year.

-Let’s say, we already get what is our problem.
+Let's say, we already get what is our problem.
 Next is:

 ### Problem Statement Worksheet

-It’s just a paperwork to fill all components of that problem:
+It's just a paperwork to fill all components of that problem:

 1. **Statement**
-  It’s the problem.
+  It's the problem.
 1. **Context/Perspective**
   How about the situation and complexity related to the problem?
 1. **Criteria**